deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 You will receive a message from the official telegram account with an access code to login, enter that in the bot.
 You are now logged in, and ready to start scraping telegram channels.

 The bot costs 5 Sol, with lifetime support and updates.
+You also get a 1 month membership for my algo call channel.
+The algo calls are based on onchain activities from thousand of whales and alpha wallets.

 If you are interested you can contact me

 Telegram: https://t.me/zero_0x_eth